Core Services | Rescue, Recover, Rebuild

 Food boxes are provided for emergencies and disasters within the Billings community.

 Upon arrival, clothing is provided free of charge to those in need.
-When guests leave our Shelters they may also receive furniture and household items through our Outreach Program.
+When guests leave our Shelters they may also receive furniture and household items through our Second Chance Store located at 21 South 29th Street.

 Emergency and temporary housing is provided at the Men’s Shelter and the Women & Children’s Shelter.
 Length of stay is dependent on the individual needs of each guest.

-The Men’s Shelter has a total of 82 beds and the Women and Children’s Shelter has 71 beds.
-Both shelters also have additional cots for overflow.
+The Men’s Shelter has a total of 98 beds and the Women and Children’s Shelter has 115 beds.
+However, we are never full.
+Both shelters also have additional cots and matts for overflow.

 Clean bedding, towels, showers, laundry and toiletries are provided to all guests free of charge.